TrackerLounge/DojoJoe/README.md

 * electrical tape to hold elastic cord while fusing
 * ligher to fuse the ends of ropes to prevent fraying
 * magic markert to mark parts
+* vice or clamp to hold parts while sawing (if available)

 # Construction Materials
 * 3 in. long 1/2 in. thick lag screw hook to attach to ceiling.